Learn 3 great ways to use the benefits and beauty of glass in your indoor garden to enhance your home decor.

 When gardening indoors consider adding a little glass to your decor.
 It helps shield the most tender of plants and adds a nice sparkle to the room.
-Here are three different ways you can add glass to your home with the beauty and living greenery of plants.
+Here are three different ways you can add the beauty of glass in your indoor garden to enhance your home decor.

 Hyacinth vases have been around since the 18th century when hyacinths took over for the tulip as the latest trend in decor.
 These hour-glass shaped vases are made specifically for forcing bulbs, allowing the roots to grow in the bottom portion without the actual bulb sitting in the water which would cause it to rot.

 There are so many lovely terrarium containers on the market now.
 Some of them are like a mini-greenhouse and some are simple glass jars.
 Terrariums are incredibly easy and fun to make.
 I made this one from a jar I found at Bed Bath and Beyond last year and I haven’t had to do anything to maintain it.
-You can find my tutorial on how to make your own terrarium here.
+Check out my tutorial on how to make your own terrarium.

 Terrariums can be open or closed.
-Mine is a closed with ferns, begonia and a little moss.
-Succulents, air plants and other cacti would be more suited to open terrariums.
+Mine is closed with ferns, begonia and a little moss.
+Succulents, air plants, and other cacti would be more suited to open terrariums.
 Did you know that terrariums were originally called Wardian cases named for the London physician, Dr. Nathaniel Ward?
 I wrote a short piece about them last year.
-You can read more about Dr. Ward here.

 So there you have it.
 Three ways to use the beauty of glass in your indoor garden.
 Even if you don’t grow plants, but of course you must, but if you don’t, you can use cloches and terrariums to show off your non-living collections.

 Give them a try, and enjoy the sparkle.